nojaf/blog/src/content/blog/rescript-eslint-and-the-react-compiler/index.md

 }
 ```

-## Closing thoughts
+## Conclusion

-I think both ESLint and the React Compiler are super useful to create better React code.
+ESLint and the React Compiler are powerful tools for improving React code quality.
-In a perfect world these things happen on the ReScript side, but overall I'm pretty okay with this setup.
-It catches problems and helps me out.
+While native ReScript tooling for these features would be ideal, this setup effectively catches potential issues and provides valuable optimizations.
+The combination of static analysis and automated performance improvements helps create more reliable React applications.